statiqdev/Statiq.Framework/README.md

 ### Events

-Events can be helpful when you need to implement cross-cutting behavior at runtime.
-Statiq Framework has a global event mechanism makes it easy to subscribe and handle events.
+Events can be helpful when you need to implement cross-cutting behavior at runtime or when you need to modify the behavior of pipelines from other sources.
+Statiq Framework has a global event mechanism that makes it easy to subscribe to and handle events.

 You can subscribe to an event in an engine through the `Events` property: